macarronesdequeso/findmus/README.md

   <li>Run the .run file</li>
   <li>Clone the root directory</li>
   <li>Move the root directory to "/opt/lampp/htdocs"</li>
-  <li>In phpMyAdmin, execute / import the SQL files included in the repository</li>
+  <li>In phpMyAdmin, execute / import the included SQL files from the repository</li>
 </ul>